BaileyAndrew/GmGM-python/README.md

 ## Usage

+For an example, we recommend looking at the `danio_rerio.ipynb` notebook.

 ### With AnnData

 If you already have your data stored as an AnnData object, GmGM can be used directly.
 Suppose you had a single-cell RNA sequencing dataset `scRNA`.